-- Announced funding to date: To date, approximately \$51.8 million has been allocated to Alaska for clean energy, energy efficiency, and power in 2022.
-This includes: - \$18.4 million for weatherization; - \$3.7 million through the State Energy Program;
+- Announced funding to date: To date, approximately \$59.5 million has been allocated to Alaska for clean energy, energy efficiency, and power in 2022 and 2023.
+This includes: - \$18.4 million for weatherization;

-\$29.7 million to prevent outages and make the power grid more resilient.
+- \$3.7 million through the State Energy Program; - \$3.4 million through the Energy Efficiency and Conservation Block Grant Program; - \$29.7 million to prevent outages and make the power grid more resilient.
 Additional grid funding will be made available in the coming months.

 Airports: According to some rankings, no U.S. airports rank in the top 25 of airports worldwide.
-The Bipartisan Infrastructure Law invests \$25 billion in airports to replace and modernize airport infrastructure, which helps the US become more economically competitive globally, creates good jobs, and revitalizes and supports more efficient and enhances traveler experience.
+The Bipartisan Infrastructure Law invests \$25 billion in airports to replace and modernize airport infrastructure, which helps the US become more economically competitive globally, creates good jobs, and revitalizes and supports more efficient and enhanced traveler experience.

-• Announced funding to date: To date, Alaska has received more than \$82.5 million in 2022 for airports.
+• Announced funding to date: To date, Alaska has received approximately \$82.5 million in 2022 and 2023 for airports.

-Ports and Waterways: Like airports, our ports and waterways are in need of repair and reimagination.
+Ports and Waterways: Like airports, our ports and waterways are in need of repair and investment.
 The Bipartisan Infrastructure Law invests \$17 billion in port infrastructure to strengthen our supply chains, address maintenance backlogs, and reduce congestion and emissions near ports- ultimately helping our country move goods more quickly and at lower cost.

-Announced funding to date: To date, Alaska has received nearly \$402 million in 2022 for ports and waterways.
-Alaska was recently awarded \$112 million for 4 port projects through the Port Infrastructure Development Program.
+• Announced funding to date: To date, Alaska has received roughly \$402.3 million in 2022 and 2023 for ports and waterways.
+Alaska was awarded \$112.5 million for 4 port projects through the Port Infrastructure Development Program.